-- 3. Employees shall be shown their performance evaluation after the evaluation has been finalized by management.
-One copy of the rating form shall be provided to the employee as official notice of his/her rating, and one copy shall be retained by the agency for inclusion in the employee's official personnel file. - 4.
-The immediate supervisor shall discuss the rating with the employee, calling attention to particular areas of performance and, when necessary, pointing out specific ways in which performance may be improved.
-At the request of the employee or the supervisor, the immediate supervisor shall discuss with the employee any change in performance expectations for the next performance evaluation.
+3. Employees shall be shown their performance evaluation after the evaluation has been finalized by management.
+One copy of the rating form shall be provided to the employee as official notice of his/her rating, and one copy shall be retained by the agency for inclusion in the employee's official personnel file.

+4. The immediate supervisor shall discuss the rating with the employee, calling attention to particular areas of performance and, when necessary, pointing out specific ways in which performance may be improved.
 During the rating year, the immediate supervisor shall call the employee's attention to work deficiencies which may adversely affect a rating, and, where appropriate, to possible areas of improvement.
-The immediate supervisor will accommodate a reasonable request by an employee for a meeting to discuss any such work deficiency, suggested improvement, or rating, or any performance evaluation standard or criterion that the employee considers unreasonable or unachievable. - 5.
-At the time an employee is shown his/her evaluation and is furnished with a copy thereof, (s) he shall be notified that: - (a) His/Her signature on the evaluation form signifies receipt only, and not agreement with its contents: - (b) The employee has the right to submit a written rebuttal to the evaluation.
-The rebuttal shall be reviewed and initialed by all supervisors who participated in the evaluation.
+The immediate supervisor will accommodate a reasonable request by an employee for a meeting to discuss any such work deficiency, suggested improvement, or rating, or any performance evaluation standard or criterion that the employee considers unreasonable or unachievable.

+5. At the time an employee is shown his/her evaluation and is furnished with a copy thereof, (s) he shall be notified that:

+(a) His/her signature on the evaluation form signifies receipt only, and not agreement with its contents;

+(b) The employee has the right to submit a written rebuttal to the evaluation.
+This rebuttal shall be reviewed and initialed by all supervisors who participated in the evaluation.
 The employee's written response shall accompany the supervisor's evaluation in the employee's official personnel file.

-The employee copy of the rating shall constitute official notice to the employee of his rating.
+The employee copy of the rating shall constitute official notice to the employee of his/her rating.

-- 6. An employee whose anniversary step date falls during a warning period shall not move to a higher step in the step Pay Plan until the employee next achieves an overall rating of "Satisfactory" or better, at which time the employee shall move to such higher step prospectively.
-The employee's anniversary step date is not changed by virtue of this delay. - 7.
-If a performance evaluation which has been placed in such personnel file refers to a letter of reprimand or warning, supervisor's notes or written records of relief from duty which are required to be removed from such personnel file pursuant to Personnel Records Article, Section 5, reference shall be expunged from the performance evaluation, at the request of the employee.
-If a performance evaluation contains allegedly adverse comments which have not been incorporated in the next annual evaluation or as a special evaluation, issued within one year following its issuance, the comments section of the evaluation shall be expunged at the request of the employee.
+6. An employee whose anniversary step date falls during a warning period shall not move to a higher step in the step Pay Plan until the employee next achieves an overall rating of "Satisfactory" or better, at which time the employee shall move to such higher step prospectively.
+The Employee's anniversary step date is not changed by virtue of this delay.

+7. Supervisors may provide employees with written feedback on performance which is not considered to be disciplinary.
+A copy of any such letter of supervisory feedback shall be provided to the employee, but shall not be maintained in the employee's official personnel file, but may be relied on or referred to in subsequent disciplinary actions or performance evaluations.
+If a performance evaluation contains allegedly adverse comments which have not been incorporated in the next annual evaluation or as a special evaluation issued within one year following its issuance, the comments section of the evaluation shall be expunged at the request of the employee.